parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

+ExceptT and concrete exceptions gives us the ability to shrink the error set, but we can't easily compose error types.
-ExceptT with classy prisms gives us composability and growability.
+MonadError with classy prisms gives us composability and growability.
-But we can't shrink, and it's slow.
+But we can't shrink the error type.

+Both of these are slow, too.

 ![](./checked-exceptions.png)